-Localize a website with HTMLRewriter · Cloudflare Workers docs
+Localize a website with HTMLRewriter

 ElementHandler will receive every element parsed by the

-HTMLRewriter instance, and thanks to the expressive API, it’s really easy to query each incoming element for information.
+HTMLRewriter instance, and due to the expressive API, it is easy to query each incoming element for information.

-In How it works, we talked about
+In How it works

 data-i18n-key, a custom data attribute that could be used to find a corresponding translated string for the website’s user interface.
 In

-ElementHandler, we can define an
+ElementHandler, you can define an

 element function, which will be called as each element is parsed.
-Inside of it, we can query for the custom data attribute using
+Inside of the

 getAttribute: